hemidactylus/mlops-speedrun-spamclassifier/README.md

 to achieve the above.
 As a result, the tokenizer file (and associated metadata) will be created in `models/model2_2020/tokenizer/`.

+> _Note_: If you run into an error about `protobuf` having a version mismatch,
+> chances are you forgot to downgrade the package as suggested in the [Setup](#setup)
+> section (this is a temporary workaround that will be addressed in the future).
+> Please do that and try again the above.

 As was done for the features "v1", the text-to-features mapping, which loads and uses the just-stored tokenizer, is made available as a standardized class (compliant with the same generic `FeatureExtractor`